syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Dealing-with-docking-child.md

 ### Outer dock ability

-It can be achieved by [SetOuterDockAbility](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~SetOuterDockAbility.html) function.
+[SetOuterDockAbility](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~SetOuterDockAbility.html) function helps to restrict the DockAbility of child window to any particular side when it moved to the client area in DockingManager.
 Here we have restricted the right, left, tabbed and fill dock ability.

 {% tabs %}